RYUHOHYUN/greenguard-amr-navigation/docs/navigation_workflow.md

 AMCL localization was launched using the generated map.

-The robot pose was monitored using the `/amcl_pose` topic.
+The robot pose was monitored using the AMCL pose topic, `/robot3/amcl_pose`, in the integrated demo setup.

 RViz2 was used to check whether the estimated robot pose was properly aligned with the map.